 The development of e-commerce in India is helping service a growing appetite for international brands and high-quality imports.
 Traditional retail space is cost-intensive and hard to secure, especially in smaller cities.
 As a result, e-commerce is evolving rapidly, connecting more consumers with a wider range of products, including those from Australia.

-Contact Austrade to learn more about e-commerce in India.
+Read about the e-commerce market in India.

 India regional profiles